GetStoreConnect/clean-theme/README.md

 ## How to Add Content Blocks to Picklist

-You can follow the instructions in this document to add content blocks to the picklist: <https://help.getstoreconnect.com/documentation/adding-templates-to-content-template-picklist.html>
+You can follow the instructions in this document to [add content blocks to the picklist](https://help.getstoreconnect.com/documentation/adding-templates-to-content-template-picklist.html).

 ## Configuration